cyberbotics/webots/docs/guide/tiago.md

 #### Tiago Field Summary

+- `base`: Defines if the robot is using the TIAGo PMB2 or the OMNI base robot.
 - `endEffectorSlot`:  Defines the robot end effector.
 - `cameraSlot`:  Extends the robot with a camera at head level.
 - `lidarSlot`: Extends the robot with a lidar.